CorpWar/CorpNet/README.md

 ## How to get going

 Head over to [release section](https://github.com/CorpWar/CorpNet/releases) and download the latest version of the jar.
 Add this to your project and you should be good to go.
-Or just use the source from here to get the latest update.
+Or just use the source from here to get the latest updates.

 ## Changes and limitation from normal UDP